EanDodge/Software-Engineering-Delta/README.md

 From there, you can follow the instructions and play the game!

 Additionally, for words used we pulled them from this link: https://www.poirrier.ca/notes/wordle-optimal/

+To be able to run the testForWA.cpp: to compile the file enter the following command into the terminal:
+"g++ Wordle_Test.cpp testForWA.cpp -o test"

+To run the test file use the following command:
+"./test"